 This condition is also called neonatal withdrawal syndrome.

 NAS is caused by legal or illegal drugs that are addictive.
-Some examples are heroin, methadone, morphine, and hydrocodone.
+Some examples are heroin, methadone, morphine, buprenorphine, and hydromorphone.
 It's important to tell your baby's doctor what drugs you took, how much you took, and when you took them.
 This can help the doctor give your baby the best care possible.

 Babies with NAS may be irritable and jittery.
 They may cry a lot and have problems feeding and sleeping.
 This can be stressful for you and your baby.
 But most babies recover after the body has rid itself of the drug.
 The length of time it takes for the body to get rid of the drug depends on the drug and how much is in the body.